valeriafortina/IOT-Challenges-2022-PoliMi/README.md

 # IOT-Challenges-2022-PoliMi
-These challanges have been developed as part of the "Internt of Things" course at Politecnico di Milano.
+These challanges have been developed as part of the "Internet of Things" course at Politecnico di Milano.
 - Final Evaluation: 4/4.

 ## Challenges